This is how we work [Beyond's internal systems]

 What did you think?

-When I first joined the company, everything felt new and unknown to me, but
+When I first joined the company, everything felt new and unfamiliar, but

-I haven't yet fully grasped all the systems, so
+I haven't yet fully experienced all the company

-I'd like to learn more about the company.
+'s systems and procedures, so I'd like to learn more about the company going forward.

 There are also other "in-house study sessions,"